kaustubhhakim/atmodeller/README.md

 ## Basic usage

+There are Jupyter notebooks in `notebooks/` that provide code snippets for how to perform single and batch calculations, as well as include Atmodeller into a time integration.

 Atmodeller contains three sub-packages that provide real gas equations of state (EOS), solubility laws, and thermodynamic data

 Accessing real gas EOS: